lijiansong/Postgraduate-Course/tools/blockly-android/README.md

 - openFileInput doesn't accept path separators, i.e. if you implement an Instance of InputStream like this `InputStream voiceInputStream=openFileInput(Environment.getExternalStorageDirectory().getPath()+AUDIO_NAME);` then your program will crash :-)
 - project FileTest read & write is `assets`, and project RESTful read & write is `assets` directory again, while project RESTful_AudioRecord is the local directory...
 - in google blockly source code, most of member variables are declared `final` for security, so it may be rediculious to modify the source code to support dynamical loading blocks.
+- when modify the source code, you should as far as possible to change the method's name, since a slight move in one part may affect the situation as a whole, e.g. getToolboxContentsXmlPath, getBlockDefinitionsJsonPaths, getGeneratorsJsPaths... even if you add new abstract method, follow the "KISS" rule